e-conomic/vml-docs/docs/autosuggest.md

 - **Zero Confidence Predictions**: Some times the dataset only provide one classification for a certain value, as a safety mechanism the EIL model will in those cases return a prediction with 0 confidence, based on the assumption that the dataset was biased.

 - **Not Found Responses**: As a model trains and targets are saved, they gradually become available via the API.
 As a result you might not see the trained targets available right away, but it should be reasonably safe to just repeat calling the prediction endpoint until the model becomes available - although the usual backoff is recommended.
-Furthermore, even a single unavailable target will currently abort the request, therefore it is geneally advised to call targets individually, so one missing target will not distrubt predictions on other targets.
+Furthermore, even a single unavailable target will currently abort the request, therefore it is generally advised to call targets individually, so one missing target will not distrubt predictions on other targets.

 ### Bank Entries